Gochujang Cucumber Salad Recipe (Oi Muchim)

 Replace honey with maple syrup and use a vegan Gochujang paste to make a vegan version of this salad.

-This spicy cucumber salad tastes the best when made fresh as the cucumbers start to lose their crunch.
-However, if you have leftovers, store them in an airtight container for 2-3 days.
+This spicy cucumber salad tastes best when made fresh, as cucumbers tend to lose their crunch over time.
+However, if you have leftovers, store them in an airtight container for 2 to 3 days.

 You Might Also Like